Vighnesh-Avadhanam/Hate-Speech-Classification/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/09d3c417-a879-4051-9268-253ee9cba352" width="600"/>
 </p>
-When looking at the Precision-Recall curves for the seven models using the $all-MiniLM-L6-v2$ sentence transformer, we see there is a four-way tie between the Logistic-based and the XGBoost models with 0.78.
+When looking at the Precision-Recall curves for the seven models using the $all-MiniLM-L6-v2$ sentence transformer, we see there is a four-way tie between the Logistic-based and the XGBoost models with an Average Precision of 0.78.

 ## hateBERT
 <p align="center">